-The Evaluating The Environmental Burden of Alternative Water Sources Under Different Scenarios in Nutrient Film Technique Hydroponic System Using Life Cycle Assessment
+The Evaluating The Environmental Burden of Alternative Water Sources Under Different Scenarios in Nutrient Film Technique Hydroponic System Using Life Cycle Assessment Environmental Impact of Water Sources in NFT Hydroponics: A Scenario-Based LCA

 Abstract